 the 1990s – 2011

 The logo is a simple diagonal rectangle.
-It contains only one word – “Carling.”
+It contains only one word, “Carling.”
 It’s in white, augmented with shadows, giving it a three-dimensional look.
-Each letter has a golden outline on the bottom and left, separated from the main character by a thin black line.
+Each letter has a golden outline at the bottom and on the left, separated from the main character by a thin black line.
 This visually expands the symbols, adding a 3D effect.
 Above and below the inscription are two elongated red triangles with extremely sharp angles.
-The main background of the logo is black.
+The logo’s main background is black.

 2011 – 2017

-In the next redesign, the beer brand decided to move away from the emblem’s massiveness and chose a radically opposite design – light and airy.
-The logo features a crest with wheat ears, a hop cone, and two heraldic lions standing on either side, placing their paws on a miniature shield.
-The brand name is in the center.
+In the next redesign, the beer brand decided to move away from the emblem’s massiveness and adopt a radically different, light, and airy design.
+The logo features a crest with wheat ears, a hop cone, and two heraldic lions standing on either side, each placing a paw on a miniature shield.
+The brand name is centered.
 The word “Carling” is black and simple, with small one-sided serifs on the left.
 Below it is a red line, and even lower, a place from which thin grey stripes radiate upwards.
 The branding also indicates the year the brewery was founded.

 2017 – today

-Leading design agency BrandOpus was invited to create the new logo.
+The leading design agency, BrandOpus, was invited to create the new logo.
 They started by creating an exclusive custom font called Regular Carling.
-The development was based on Trade Gothic Bold Condensed # 20, which was used in previous versions of its writing.
+The development was based on Trade Gothic Bold Condensed #20, which was used in previous versions of the writing.

 The background of the new logo is white, with the company name written in black letters at the bottom.
 Above it is a black parallelogram with a twisted red corner.
 These are the company’s corporate colors.
 Moreover, the white, silver, and gold emblem in the shape of a lion’s head is still used on the cans.